mentionthewar/mind-your-manors/README.md

 <strong><a href="https://www.envidat.ch/dataset/digitizing-historical-plague">Digitizing historical plague</a></strong> provides time and place data for a large range of (British and International) plague outbreaks.
 The dataset incldes outbreaks beyond the medieval period.

+Information on <strong>medieval taxes</strong> extracted from the E 179 database of Exchequer records held at The National Archives

 ## Some tools and tutorials

 <a href="https://www.google.co.uk/maps/about/mymaps/">Google My Maps</a>